sympiler/aggregation/README.md

 ## Install

 ### Prerequisites
+First following items should be installed:
 * CMake
 * C++ compiler (GCC, ICC, or CLang)
-* METIS and OpenMP (optional) dependency for running the demo efficiently and are handled by the cmake.
+* METIS (optional) dependency for running the demo efficiently and is handled by the cmake.
+If you have installed the package using a packet manager (e.g., apt of homebrew), CMake should be able to detect it.
+Otherwise, it installs METIS from source internally.
+* OpenMP (optional) for running some parts of the code in parallel.
+If you use GCC/ICC then OpenMP should be supported natively.
+If you use Apple CLang, you probably need to install OpenMP using `homebrew install libomp`.
+You can
+* also install LLVM usng `brew install llvm` which support OpenMP natively.

-### Linux
+### Build
-Then install LBC by following commands:
+Then build LBC, using the following:

 ```bash
 mkdir build